What Are Holographic Head Up Displays?

 Move away from the drivers seat and you don’t see the effect, so passengers will not be able to see what the driver sees in the technology’s current form.
 This seems a little limiting, as it is highly likely the passenger will be more interested in additional map based information than the driver will.

-It would be no surprise to see the system being improved upon in later versions of the technology, perhaps with a dual system showing a combined view - but with select elements limited to which front seat can see them.
-Too much information will obscure the drivers view and only to serve to distract them.
+It would be no surprise to see the system being improved upon in later versions of the technology, giving way to a dual system that projects information in a combined view - but with select elements limited to which front seat can see them.
+Too much information will after all obscure the drivers view and only to serve to distract them.

 Another firm, Sekisui, has already developed a windscreen laminate that reacts to light, which would lend itself well to full width projections of this type – although how that system will negotiate the delicate balance of informational overload is yet to be seen.